← Back to .knowledge

 03 Routing and search are rebuilt for the next agent session.

-04 Repair queue captures knowledge debt that still needs human or agent work.
+04 The follow-up list captures outdated or unverified context that still needs human or agent work.

 05 Source and tests stay authoritative until repaired knowledge catches up.